 People usually get confused when they know that they cannot reverse stitches with a walking foot and ask questions like how they lock their stitches so that they don’t open while wearing.
 Well, you lock a stitch just like you were sewing the stitch.

 - Keep on stitching the cloth until you reach the endpoint.

 - Release the foot so that it can be lifted from the cloth.

 - Rotate the cloth 360° while aligning the stitches you have done right now.

-You may take a look at the video by Man Sewing for a visual representation of the whole process.
+You may look at the video by Man Sewing for a visual representation of the whole process.

-One of the biggest positives of a walking foot is that it can easily stitch through thick and many layers of fabric.
-Its characteristic of moving along with the feeding dogs that are pushing cloth under the foot is probably the best.
+One of the biggest positives of a walking foot is that it can quickly stitch through thick and many layers of fabric.
+Its characteristic of moving along with the feeding dogs pushing cloth under the foot is probably the best.

-It is always a good option to go with a straight and long needle that is usually used in industrial or commercial sewing machines with a walking foot such as Tri-Point needles.
-Such needles have heavy hanks which allow them to pass through thick layers of fabric.
+It is always an excellent option to go with a straight and long needle, usually used in industrial or commercial sewing machines with a walking foot, such as Tri-Point needles.
+Such needles have heavy hanks, which allow them to pass through thick layers of fabric.

-You don’t essentially need some special needle while working with a walking foot because you just choose a needle that is best suitable for your fabric and a walking foot will sew flawlessly with it.
+You don’t essentially need some special needle while working with a walking foot because you choose a needle that is best suitable for your fabric, and a walking foot will sew flawlessly with it.

 - Start by ensuring that the presser shank on the sewing machine is up so that you have enough space to install a walking foot.